Security

 }

-The gateway manages connections to upstream MCP servers, enforces the policy on every tool call, and logs every decision.
+The gateway manages connections to upstream MCP servers and enforces policy on governed tool call, and logs governed decisions.
 The agent sees a single MCP server (the gateway) that exposes only the tools the policy permits.
 Tools that are denied at the policy level are never even surfaced to the agent's tool list.

 Detecting Tool Poisoning and Silent Redefinition

-Veto's gateway hashes every tool definition when first received from an upstream server.
+Veto's gateway can hash tool definitions when first received from an upstream server.
 If a server silently redefines a tool mid-session (changing its description, input schema, or annotations), the hash changes and Veto flags the redefinition as a security event.
 By default, redefined tools are blocked until a human reviews the change.

 For tool poisoning, Veto scans tool descriptions for common injection patterns: instructions to read sensitive files, exfiltrate data, or call tools on other servers.
 Descriptions that match known poisoning patterns are flagged and the tool is quarantined.
-This does not catch every possible poisoning attempt, but it catches the patterns observed in real attacks to date and raises the bar significantly above the current default of trusting all descriptions.
+This does not catch every possible poisoning attempt, but it catches the patterns observed in real attacks to date and raises the bar above trusting tool descriptions by default.

 Runtime Protection: The protect() Call

 If you are building your own MCP client rather than using the gateway, you can integrate Veto directly into your tool execution path.
-Every tool call passes through protect() before reaching the MCP server:
+Each governed tool call passes through protect() before reaching the MCP server:

 from veto import Veto, Decision